 Maybe from this list, you decide Vivian is the MAIN character and her storyline is the driving force of the book.

-However, each of the other characters have their own storylines that need to be told so these would be subplots.
+However, each of the other characters has their own storylines that need to be told so these would be subplots.
 The main story is where all the threads come together.

 So it is the main character’s plotline that needs the development.